jehayesms/jean-hayes-ai-analytics/_posts/2025-12-22-capacity-ws-design.md

   - Near RealTime Alerting
   - Other

-### What are your goals for the beyond 6-12 months?
+### What are your goals beyond 12 months?

-- What are your business use cases you wish to implement in the next 6 months?
+- What are your business use cases you wish to implement a year from now?
   - For each use case, what is the priority and timeline?
 - What features are you considering and for what use case?
 For example…
   - Enterprise Data Warehouse for Reporting